Find an IoCF Celebrant

 *We welcome your feedback at any time.
 Please use the button at the top of page to provide comments on your chosen celebrant.

 I’m here to help you explore the many meaningful ways in which you can celebrate and commemorate the person you have lost.
-I can listen, guide and help you say goodbye with love and with a truly individual and memorable ceremony to remember a life lived.
-Although the government has lifted most pandemic restrictions from funerals, face coverings are once again required inside chapels and churches and you may find other local restrictions.
-I can help you work with them to ensure the ceremony is as beautiful as you would like it to be.
+I listen, guide and help you say goodbye with love and with a truly individual and memorable ceremony that can take place in any suitable location of your choice.
 The preparation can all be managed on the phone, online or face to face, whichever you prefer.
 The number of options for the ceremony itself may surprise you and you may also want to consider a scattering of ashes or memorial service at a later date.
 I can also support you if you would like to contribute to the preparation of your own funeral.
 It is an extraordinarily uplifting experience to look back on your life and to tell your story in the most personal way.
 Please call or email me to ask questions.
 I am now leading ceremonies and vigils online as well as at crematoria and cemeteries and may be able to help you even if I do not live in your area.
 As well as being a fully qualified, experienced celebrant, I am regularly invited to speak to social and special interest groups about funerals and the many options a 21st century celebration of life offers.
 I am also trained as a Dementia Friend and have signed up to the Celebrant Accord.
 If you would like to know more, please see a selection of the testimonials given by the many families I have been privileged to support as they prepare the last and most moving life event of their loved one.